This Page is Currently Under Construction

 I left school in 1992 (Brine Leas School, Nantwich) and within a short period of time afterwards a lot of the people that I'd been at school with had been killed in car crashes.

-The photo on the right show my year on our final day at high school.
+The photo above shows my year on our final day at high school.
 I'm on there too!
 But there's 13 teenagers on that photo who aren't with us today purely as a result of bad driving.
 They weren't necessarily the driver and sometimes it wasn't their fault.
 But it still made me very nervous about being a 'new' driver.

 One morning walking through Crewe Town Square I noticed that the local group of the Institute of Advanced Motorists had a display and following that I became an advanced driver at the age of 19!